Sampling Process in Garment Industry

 2. 100% Inspection:

 A hundred percent (100%) inspection means every unit must be inspected.
 In this system, it is decided about every unit would be granted or rejected instead of a lot of garments to be granted or reject ted.
 It can have an idea about the quality of garments by this system.
 It is also informed that all the defects are identified by 100% inspection.
 Also informed that, if 100% of inspections are done then needs more time and cost.

 This type of system is the most popular and widely used in the apparel manufacturing sector.
 Whatever the lot size is, a 10% sample of the lot is collected and inspected and will decide the lot of garments to be granted or rejected.
 Both the advantages and disadvantages are found by applying this method.

 5. Acceptance sampling:

-In this system, samples are collected and inspected by statistically from the lot size and will decide the lot of garments to be granted or rejected.
-This system is used for inspection of raw materials before garments production, in production period, and for finished garments after production.
+In this system, samples are collected and inspected statistically from the lot size and will decide the lot of garments to be granted or rejected.
+This system is used for inspection of raw materials before garments production, in the production period, and for finished garments after production.
 This method is widely used and internationally recognized and accepted.
 There are a lot of advantages and disadvantages are found in this system.
-Most useful advantage of this system is controllable and minimum risk of accepting wrong decision.
+The most useful advantage of this system is controllable and minimum risk of accepting the wrong decision.
 This system for inspection is more practical and economical.

 Merchandiser at Fashion Xpress Buying House.